Fraud Policy Statement

-The Department of Foreign Affairs and Trade (DFAT) has a policy of zero tolerance towards fraudulent activity or behaviour by departmental staff (including locally engaged staff at overseas posts), contractors, third party service providers, funding recipients and its clients.
+The Department of Foreign Affairs and Trade (DFAT) has a policy of zero tolerance towards fraudulent activity or behaviour.
+This applies to departmental staff (including locally engaged staff at overseas posts) and external parties that receive Australian Government funds, including all aid program funds.
+Accordingly the policy applies to contractors, third party service providers, non-government organisations and other funding recipients.

-For the purposes of this Statement, fraud is defined as 'dishonestly obtaining a benefit, or causing a loss, by deception or other means'.
+For the purpose of this Fraud Policy Statement, fraud is defined as 'dishonestly obtaining a benefit, or causing a loss, by deception or other means'.
 This definition extends beyond the legal definition of fraud to include benefits obtained that can be both tangible and intangible.
-It thus encompasses activities or behaviours broader than the misuse of monies.
+It thus encompasses activities or behaviours broader than the misuse or misappropriation of monies or assets.

 Examples of fraud include: